 [ Restauranteur ] [Engineer] [ Third Culture Latchkey Kid ][Definitely lactose tolerant ]

 Vidhya was born and raised in Nigeria.
 The child of Indian parents, at the age of 12, she was sent to India where she lived alone in an apartment with no adult supervision.
 With no one to stop her from living her best life, Vidhya did the one thing she knew she could never do with her parents around - she watched a FUCK TON of TV (well, a fuck ton MORE TV than she already did) - shows like Friends, Malcolm in the Middle and That 70s Show.
 Eventually, Vidhya went to college in India where she majored in Computer Engineering and managed a franchise of an Italian restaurant, both whilst continuing to watch every TV show from Scrubs to Sherlock.
-As any engineer-slash-failed-restauranteur does, she made the natural transition into screenwriting.
+She then made the natural transition into screenwriting.

 Meyer Management | Peter Meyer

 Lichter, Grossman, Nichols, Adler, Feldman & Clark | Melissa Rogal & Stephen Clark